scaleoutsean/eseries-perf-analyzer/README.md

 - [FAQs](./FAQ.md) - mostly EPA 3-focused at the moment, it has some basic EPA 4-related content

 ## Change log

+- 4.0.0beta3 (May 02, 2026)
+  - **Breaking changes**: do not "upgrade" from EPA 3 - deploy version 4 alongside version 3 if you want to try EPA 4
+  - Fixes for packaging (fix auto-configuration of Grafana Data Source)
+  - Security: do not log SANtricity password in Docker container

 - 4.0.0beta2 (April 27, 2026)
   - **Breaking changes**: do not "upgrade" from EPA 3 - deploy version 4 alongside version 3 if you want to try EPA 4